 In her free time, Tracy plays ultimate frisbee and is chair of the Toronto Ultimate Club’s Women’s Committee, which aims to promote the inclusivity of women in ultimate.

-Community Mental Health Program Coordinator
+Mental Health Program Manager

 Leticia is part of the team at Mennonite New Life Centre of Toronto since 2009.